of Paul Wilson

 The New York Review of Books, the Globe and Mail,

-The Toronto Star, the National Post.
-He was associate
+The Toronto Star, the National Post and other

 translations are also familiar to readers of the New Yorker,